Gopher tortoise preservation spurs profitable cottage industry

 Before the district’s Fort Basinger site opened, Garrett said the district had some trouble finding relocation sites within 100-miles of the original burrow — an FWC requirement.
 He had to get special permission to send some tortoises to the Panhandle.

-There are 37 long-term recipient sites statewide, but none in Palm Beach, Broward or Miami Dade counties, which is largely a function of development and dwindling habitat.
+There are 37 long-term recipient sites statewide, including on in southeast Marion County, but none in Palm Beach, Broward or Miami Dade counties, which is largely a function of development and dwindling habitat.

 Garrett is already looking for another site on district land.
 In the past five years, as many as 80 tortoises had to be relocated from district projects.
 Previous to that, there were projects that included more than 100 relocations, Garrett said.